seattle to victoria ferry in victoria harbour

 Border Procedures for the Victoria Ferry from Seattle

 You will be required to pass through Canadian Customs & Immigration before you’re permitted to enter Victoria.
-On the outbound journey, this process will take place once you reach Canada.
+This process will take place on the outbound journey once you reach Canada.

 Nevertheless, it is recommended that you arrive an hour before departure to allow plenty of time for boarding.